alexeykomov/alexeykomov.me/content/blog/hardest-bug.md

 - Initially, in uncompiled file "this" inside of plain object was ok, because object existed.
 - After compilation, object was dissolved, and its method became global function, which assigned "Rk" to global space, which, by turn, clobbered some another "Rk" property (in my case, constructor function) which became boolean, true one!
 - Compilation with —debug statement worked because names won't collide, being derived from original ones, like "$rflect$cal$Loader$main$".
-- When I redesigned loader as class with constructor and prototype, not only it removed error, but also strange warning of unknown type.
+- When I redesigned the loader as a class with constructor and prototype, not only it removed error, but also strange warning of unknown type.

 So morals here: do not use "this" inside of plain objects, but only in constructors and prototypes.
-This I knew and it was told here.
+I knew this and it was told here.
 But what I didn't know is that @this directive won't help to preserve object to which "this" is pointing!
 It'll just silence compiler.
 So my version of this rule is — do not ever use "this" outside of constructors and prototype methods AND do not attempt to silence compiler by @this directive.

-Hoped you were enjoying the reading.
-Thanks for attention.
+Hope you enjoyed the reading.
+Thanks for your attention.
 See ya.